Usage-Based Pricing vs. Subscription Models: A Complete Comparison

 Subscriptions: Stable Floors

 Subscription revenue is easy to forecast.
 If you have 500 customers paying $200/month, monthly revenue is $100,000 minus expected churn.
-Finance teams can model this with confidence, which simplifies hiring plans, infrastructure spend, and investor reporting.
+Finance can model this with confidence, which simplifies hiring plans, infrastructure spend, and investor reporting.

 The trade-off: growth is constrained by your upsell motion.
 A customer who uses your product 10× more than average generates the same revenue as one who barely logs in — until they’re convinced to upgrade.